 Entertainment: Today will have been the 4th day to get used to horseback riding.
 You will already have learned practical horseback riding skills.
 It is time to finalize your workshop on making the horsewhips.
 Everybody should have its own, handmade horsewhip to be ready for the horse raсing the following days.

-After breakfast at a Kochkor guesthouse, head west from Kochkor on the Jumgal road.
+After breakfast at the guesthouse from the village Kyzart, return to your guide team and continue your adventure.
 You will arrive at the Kyzart Pass, where your guide team welcomes you back and has everything ready to go.
 So your journey continues on the horseback by crossing the Kyzyl-Kiya jailoo.
 Ride over the Chaar-Archa Pass (3061m) into the Chaar-Archa Valley and eat a tasty lunch by the racing river, with views of the 4400m Baba-Ata Mountain.
 After lunch, you cross the river and follow the trail over lush hills to the Kilemche Jailoo.
 The name means “like a carpet,” and this swathe of grass covers the whole mountain range.
 Stay the night at a yurt camp.

 Having eaten breakfast at Kilemche, you will spend the morning climbing the Jalgyz Karagai pass (3400 m).
 The trek crosses the Song-Kol Mountains and into the lake’s basin.
 The rocky and spectacular climb affords wonderful views of Kilemche jailoo.
 After lunch at Jaman Echki, follow the lakeshore west to the yurt at Tuz-Ashuu.
 Upon arrival meet your host family of Kyrgyz shepherds.
 Food and accommodation will be provided by local families in yurts.